Overview

 Research

-A recent study evaluated a new program called mindfulness-based cognitive therapy for sexuality (MBCT-S) involvings 26 women with FSIAD.
+A recent study evaluated a new program called mindfulness-based cognitive therapy for sexuality (MBCT-S) involving 26 women with FSIAD.
 The program, conducted in eight group sessions, taught participants mindfulness, which helps people focus on the present moment.
 After the program, these women reported improved sexual desire, enhanced overall sexual function, and less distress related to sex.
 These initial results suggest that the eight-session MBCT-S program could be a viable treatment option to improve sexual function in women with FSIAD.

 After engaging in weekly online group counseling sessions, the following sexual parameters showed significant improvement: sexual desire, sexual satisfaction, sexual function, sexual distress, sexual communication, and frequency of sexual intercourse.